aafulei/cpp-today/docs/build-system.md

 # Build System

-This project features a simple and reliable Make-based build system.
+This project features a simple and reliable Make-based build system that allows the user to use `make` to build, run, test, and install the program.

 To use it, clone the [GitHub repository](https://github.com/aafulei/cpp-today), and use `make` to build, run, test and install the program.